weilun-chiu/branch_pred_example/README.md

 example(int) [clone .cold]:
 ```

-You can notice that it always prepare the input args before jump.
+You can notice that it always prepare the input args before cmp and jump.